Marshmallow and toothpicks geometry is a super fun way to teach your kids 2D and 3D shapes.

 If your kids are resisting learning geometry, this is the way to introduce 2D and 3D shapes to them!
 My kids jumped on this activity right away and wanted to build all kinds of structures with marshmallows and toothpicks.

 Plus, it doesn’t hurt that sometimes you find marshmallows that are too small to use for building shapes.
 Off into your kids’ bellies they go!

 Printable Geometry Cards

 To make building the geometric shapes easier, I have an awesome set of printable marshmallow and toothpick geometry task cards for you to download.
-You can keep the laminate the cards use them for geometry lessons.
+You can laminate the cards and use them for geometry lessons.

 The task cards include both 2-dimensional and 3-dimensional shapes, so you can pick and choose which ones fit your child’s level.
 You can cover the graphics for your older kids to figure out how to build the shapes themselves, and your younger kids can use the graphics as a guide.
 The task cards also include questions on how many vertices, sides, faces, and edges the shapes have.